'800 Words' Season 3 Is Now Streaming On Acorn TV

 Now that George Turner is working for the Weld paper News of the Weld, he has additional responsibilities, which are helping to distract him from the fact that his children need him less and less.
 But George’s Weld friends need him because he is often the voice of reason.

-This season, George is asked to help Woody handle a very delicate matter after he proposes but then realizes that he has to first end his marriage to his first wife whom he hasn’t seen in over fifteen years.
+This season, George is asked to help Woody handle a very delicate matter after he proposes but then realizes that he still has to end his marriage to his first wife whom he hasn’t seen in over fifteen years.
 He hadn’t mentioned his prior marriage, so he is trying to undo it without making “too much fuss.”

 Season 3 of 800 words delves further into the interpersonal relationships within Weld, and it’s a recommended binge watch.